 Measuring the success of your pilot project depends not only on accurate translations, but on other important factors like responsiveness, timely delivery, meeting technical requirements, willingness to adapt and meet your specific needs, accurate billing and a mutually enjoyable work relationship.

-When choosing a localization vendor, replace your microscope with a kaleidoscope and focus it on your vendor’s macro abilities — client successes, background, culture, ethics and the project manager assigned to you, rather than a small translation sample.
+When choosing a translation company, replace your microscope with a kaleidoscope and focus it on your vendor’s macro abilities — client successes, background, culture, ethics and the project manager assigned to you, rather than a small translation sample.
 The end result will be much more appealing!